SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointCampaignCampaignHook.md

 ```

 ### -LambdaFunctionName
-The name or Amazon Resource Name ARN of the AWS Lambda function that Amazon Pinpoint invokes to send messages for a campaign.
+The name or Amazon Resource Name ARN of the AWS Lambda function that Amazon Pinpoint invokes to customize a segment for a campaign.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pinpoint-campaign-campaignhook.html#cfn-pinpoint-campaign-campaignhook-lambdafunctionname
 PrimitiveType: String